mahmoud-assaf/UdacityNotifier/README.md

  App for notifying Udacity reviewers about new assigned questions

-Quick tool I've developed that helped me monitor my Reviewer dashboard for any new assigned questions (before Udacity implemented email notification of new assignments) so i published it to help any fellow reviewer who might missed questions (as questions are time limited before reassigned)
+Quick tool I've developed that helped me monitor my Reviewer dashboard for any new assigned questions (before Udacity implemented email notification of new assignments) so i published it to help any fellow reviewer who might missed questions (as questions are time limited before reassigned) due to delayed email client synchronization may be.

 **Requirements**